 Sun exposure also dries out oil in the skin, causing rough, damage-prone skin that appears aged.
 Cumulative sun exposure is a known factor in developing different types of skin cancer, and severe sunburns increase the risk of developing melanoma.

-To provide a gentle and safe treatment for sun damage, we have a variety of excellent cosmetic products and treatments for Burnaby and Vancouver patients.
+To provide a gentle and safe treatment for sun damage, we have a variety of excellent cosmetic products and treatments for Vancouver patients.